eposgmbh/Epos.Messaging/README.md

 thePublisher.Dispose();
 ```

-The event is published reliably to a persistent rabbitMQ queue (retry count of 5 and exponential backoff).
+The command is published reliably to a persistent rabbitMQ queue (retry count of 5 and exponential backoff).
 In a real
 world app you should create a singleton `RabbitMQIntegrationCommandPublisher` in your application composition root (eg.
 `Startup` class).
 For that you can use the `EposEventingServiceCollectionExtensions` class.